manosbatsis/vaultaire/docs/plugins/corda-accounts.md

 The plugin also adds:

-- `AccountInfoDto` as a convenient model that maps from app-level users or state properties (as supported by `@VaultaireAccountInfo` above) to Corda Accounts, i.e. `AccountInfo` states.
+- `AccountInfoStateDto` as a convenient model that maps from app-level users or state properties (as supported by `@VaultaireAccountInfo` above) to Corda Accounts, i.e. `AccountInfo` states.

-- `AccountsAwareLiteDto` as the equivalent of `LiteDto`, including it's use as the base DTO type by the "lite" DTO strategy.
+- `AccountsAwareStateClientDto` as the equivalent of REST/client-friendly equivalent,.

 All the above effectively provide the "lite" DTO strategy with enhanced DTO<->state conversion and patching utilities, i.e. mainly with support for mapping between the applicable types